 Is Your Portfolio Suffering from Withdrawals?

-When analyzing the performance of money managers, the industry standard assumes a single investment is made at the start of period and that no additional deposits or withdrawals are made.
+When analyzing the performance of money managers, the industry standard assumes a single investment is made at the start of a period and that no additional deposits or withdrawals are made.
 Cash flows in or out of an investment are assumed to be outside of the control of a portfolio manager, and therefore shouldn’t be used to judge the effectiveness of a portfolio manager’s investment skills.
 This methodology is known as time weighted returns.

 However, when analyzing the suitability of an investment for an actual individual, how realistic is it to assume that the investor makes no contributions or withdrawals over a span of five, ten, or twenty years?
 In the real world, most investors are either in the accumulation or distribution stages, where contributions or withdrawals are indeed occurring.
 How much can cash flows impact the financial well-being of an investor?